geekq/workflow/README.markdown

 ### New in the version 0.4.0

+* completely rewritten the documentation to match my branch
+* switch to [jeweler][] for building gems
-* completely rewritten the documentation to match my branch.
-Every described feature is backed up by an automated test.
+* every described feature is backed up by an automated test

 ### New in the version 0.3.0